khatrivarun/coronavirus-node/README.md

  4. All requests can then be fetched on ``localhost:3000``

  ## License
- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for detai
+ This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.